mahowa/Covid-19-d3/README.md

         - Something like how to create a chart
         - How to custom style a chart
     2. Write a test
-    3. Add date range selector
-    4. Update styles
+    3. Update styles
-    5. Add some more data sets
+    4. Add some more data sets
-    6. Create a chart
+    5. Create a chart
        - Heatmap of us
-    7. Add tool tips
+    6. Add tool tips
-    8. Add more documentation or helpful information to the comments in the code
+    7. Add more documentation or helpful information to the comments in the code
-    9. Make a global styles file and move styles in the index.js into that file

 HINT: Look through the code.
 There are some notes on things that might help you get started Hacking.